getsolus/help-center-docs/docs/user/software/sound/index.md

 sudo eopkg it pipewire-jack
 ```

 Currently, using `pipewire-jack` as a `JACK` replacement is not as smooth as one would think.
-One must get their hands dirty a little to get JACK apps to behave appropriately 🛠
+You need to do some manual configuration to get JACK apps to behave appropriately.

 ### Issues to be fixed